spacetelescope/jwst/docs/jwst/flatfield/reference_files.rst

 Reference File Format
 +++++++++++++++++++++
 FLAT reference files are FITS format, with 3 IMAGE extensions and 1 BINTABLE extension.
-The FITS primary data array is assumed to be empty.
+The FITS primary HDU does not contain a data array.
 The format and content of the file is as follows:

 =======  ========  =====  ==============  =========